 Also, as for talking with each other, besides traditional phone calls, we can use either the Voice over IP solutions in the shared desktop solutions discussed above, or we can use something like Skype or Google Talk, if you'd like.

 While Charlie is in the US Eastern time zone (GMT -5 most of the year), he's flexible in making arrangements (in advance) to work with you during what would be an odd hour for him.

 Footnotes (show/hide details)

-If you choose the "Short-term/hourly" consulting, Charlie understands that it's possible on rare occasions that your problem may not be solved in the time spent together, or that some of the time may not fully meet your satisfaction, so he offers a satisfaction guarantee.
-If you don't feel that the time with him (some or all) was worthwhile, just indicate so either during the call (again, whereby you can control how much time is spent on any topic) or even after the fact, and the billing will be adjusted to your satisfaction.
+Charlie understands that it's possible on rare occasions your problem may not be solved in the time spent together, or that some of the time may not fully meet your satisfaction, so he offers a complete satisfaction guarantee.
+If you feel that some of the time with him was not worthwhile, just indicate so either during the call (again, you can control how much time is spent on any topic) or even after the fact, and the billing will be adjusted to your satisfaction.
 Fortunately this is something that rarely happens, but it has happened and the offer is sincere.

-The 10 hours must be used within twelve months of purchase.
-In exchange for the discounted rate, there is no refund of unused time, though an extension of time may be offered in extenuating circumstances.)
+The retainer hours must be used within twelve months of purchase (date invoice is sent).
+In exchange for the discounted rate, there is no refund of unused time, though an extension of time may be offered in extenuating circumstances.